 Outplay (not to be confused with PlayOut) makes a few flattening swim tops that seem geared toward masculine-of-center folks, and which may work for trans men as well.
 Their styling is more androgynous and less overtly masculine, but their products are still for compressing and "flattening" chests.
 They have a full-coverage and chest-only version of their binding swim top.

-If you're looking for something that you can put a packer in, you'll proably want some trans-specific trunks — although there are a few other options.
+If you're looking for something you can put a packer in, you'll probably want some trans-specific trunks...although there are a few other options.
 You can certainly always use a packing jockstrap in combination with any other kind of swim trunks.
 You can get packers and straps here (warning: link is not safe for work.)

 Underworks also makes swim trunks to go with their swim top.
-They are described as "compression" shorts, and may or may not have room for a packer: their ad copy includes the ambiguous phrase "an inner pouch for comfort," which may or may not be the same thing.
+They are described as "compression" shorts, and may or may not have room for a packer.
+Their ad copy includes the ambiguous phrase "an inner pouch for comfort," which may or may not be the same thing.

-How do you do swimsuit season while trans?
+How do you do swimsuit while trans?
 Are you planning on trying any of these options?
 Let us know in the comments!